 Starting with Cell Ranger 3.0, it is possible to measure Immune Profiling and Gene Expression data along with additional analytes using Feature Barcode technology.
-This allows users to assess other cell features such as cell surface marker expression or TCR-Antigen specificity to complement the gene expression and immune profile data.
-Loupe Browser 3.0 onwards has a number of features that facilitate Feature Barcode data for Cell Surface Protein analysis.
+This allows users to assess other cell features such as cell surface marker expression (Antibody Capture) or TCR Antigen Associated Capture to complement the Gene Expression and Immune Profile data.
+Loupe Browser 3.0 onwards has a number of features that facilitate Feature Barcode data for cell surface protein (Antibody Capture) analysis.

 To see an example of the integrated analysis of Immune Profiling data with Gene Expression and Antibody Capture (labeled withTotalSeq™-C barcoded antibodies), download the files from the link below: